April 10, 2026

 However, if you are not available in person to receive your final check and you want it mailed, your employer can send it to the address they have on file.
 The timing rules still apply from your separation date.
 The date the check arrives in the mail does not reset the clock.
 If mailing delays push your receipt of the check past the legal deadline, that can still trigger waiting time penalties.

-What to Do If Your Employer Has Not Paid Your Final Paycheck
+What to Do If Your Employer Withheld Your Pay

 If your employer missed the deadline or has not paid everything you are owed, you have real options.
 Here are the steps to take, in order: